Background

 Standardized Duplex Ultrasound Protocols and Criteria

-Standardized protocols and interpretation criteria are essential for reliable duplex ultrasound assessment:
+Standardized protocols and interpretation criteria are essential for reliable duplex ultrasound (DUS) assessment:

-- Carotid artery stenosis: Stenosis severity is graded using peak systolic velocity (PSV) and internal carotid artery/common carotid artery (ICA/CCA) ratio.
+- Carotid artery stenosis: Stenosis severity is graded using peak systolic velocity (PSV) and internal carotid artery (ICA)/common carotid artery (CCA) ratio.
 Laboratory-validated thresholds should be used, typically PSV ≥125 cm/s for ≥50% stenosis and ≥230 cm/s for ≥70% stenosis according to consensus criteria.
-Reports should include plaque morphology and contralateral disease status.
+Reports should include plaque morphology and contralateral disease status, though significant global variation in reporting protocols highlights the need for further standardization (Mukabagorora 2025).

-- Lower extremity arterial disease: Assessment includes PSV, velocity ratios (VR) across lesions, and waveform analysis.
+- Lower extremity peripheral artery disease (PAD): Assessment includes PSV, velocity ratios (VR) across lesions, and waveform analysis.
+DUS is recommended as a primary diagnostic tool for the anatomical localization of stenosis and to guide revascularization strategies (Gornik 2024).
 Velocity ratio thresholds help identify hemodynamically significant stenoses, with documentation of inflow, outflow, and runoff status.

 - Post-intervention surveillance: Graft surveillance employs specific thresholds, with high PSV and velocity ratios indicating stenosis and low graft PSV suggesting risk of thrombotic failure.
-EVAR surveillance protocols integrate duplex findings with cross-sectional imaging.
+The 2024 multi-society guidelines emphasize the role of DUS in the surveillance of autogenous vein bypass grafts and following endovascular interventions (Gornik 2024).
+Endovascular aneurysm repair (EVAR) surveillance protocols integrate duplex findings with cross-sectional imaging.

 CTA technical parameters for aorta and peripheral arteries